ObadiahOnyeleonuMacdaniel/FMCG-Sales-KPI-Analysis/README.md

-# FMCG-Sales-KPI-Analysis
+# FMCG (Fast Moving Cosumers Goods) SALES KPI ANALYSIS

-This repository contains an in-depth analysis of the FMCG (Fast Moving Cosumers Goods) sales team’s performance for February 2023.
+This repository contains an in-depth analysis of an FMCG (Fast Moving Cosumers Goods) sales team’s performance for February 2023.

 The analysis includes key performance indicators (KPIs) that provide insights into the achievements and effectiveness of each sales representative.